What Causes Skin Tags? How Do You Remove Them?

 Some patients may require topical application of an anesthetic to ease the pain.
 The tiny wound caused by the excision will heal on its own.

-Removing skin tags at home is not recommended as it poses the risk of infection and injury.
-But if you are convinced you want to try to remove these skin growths at home, listed below are some home remedies you can try out.
+Removing skin tags at home is not usually recommended as it poses the risk of infection and injury.
+But if you are determined to try to remove these skin growths on your own, try some of these home remedies for skin tags.

 Home Remedies To Remove Skin Tags